Obligations of Liable Employers

 In order to ensure compliance with the taxing provisions of the law and to promote the employer's knowledge and understanding of the requirements under the law, audits are conducted periodically on employer's records.

-Audits are usually computer-selected at random from a pool of employer accounts.
+Audits are generally computer-selected at random from a pool of employer accounts.
 The audit will cover a minimum of one calendar year and can be expanded to include the entire five-year period allowed by regulations.
 The

 field representative completing the audit is required to inspect and verify information in all disbursement records maintained by the employer.
 An audit may disclose an underpayment or overpayment of taxes by an employer.

 When an employer is required to pay a back pay award or settlement to a former employee, wages paid under the award or settlement are taxable and must be allocated to the week or weeks specified in the award or agreement.

 (Absent such specificity, the wages shall be allocated to the weeks in which they would have been paid.)
 If the employer withholds the amount of unemployment benefits paid to the worker, the employer must remit the withheld

 amount to the department.
 If the employer pays the entire back pay award to the worker, a benefit overpayment will be established requiring the worker to repay the department.